Co Chaired by John Duffy of Yeh and Associates and Marc Fish of WSDOT

-The purpose of this committee is to develop a standard of best practice that ensures safe and appropriate procedures for the geohazard industry.
-Standard training for recreational climbing, search and rescue, arborists, security, avalanche control, and man-made structures is very task specific.
+This committee aims to develop a standard of best practice that ensures safe and appropriate procedures for the geohazard industry.
+Standard training for recreational climbing, search and rescue, arborists, security, avalanche control, and man-made structures is very task-specific.
 The difference between working on slopes in the geohazard and geotechnical industry and working in these other applications is significant.
-Each requires different skills, techniques and equipment that do not meet the needs of the geohazard and geotechnical industry.
+Each requires different skills, techniques, and equipment that do not meet the needs of the geohazard and geotechnical industry.

 Rope Access Assessment